tcoulter/evmscript/README.md

 ## How does it work?

 It's just Javascript!
-We use the features provided by Node's [`vm` module](https://nodejs.org/api/vm.html) -- effectively a dressed up `eval()` -- bootstrap your code with functions you need.
+We use the features provided by Node's [`vm` module](https://nodejs.org/api/vm.html) -- effectively a dressed up `eval()` -- to bootstrap your code with functions you need.
 These functions, like `push()`, build your program's bytecode as they're executed, and give you the ability to do as much preprocessing as you need.

 ## Usage